Roverp1/ColdHeater/architecture-planning/app_architecture.md

 ## Complete Flow (cold emails)

+_Before adding a sender, to a list of available senders.
+One need to select a proxy for a specific sender and configure SPF with selected proxy's ip_

 1. Campaign Manager: User initializes new campaign (sets limits, uploads leads)
 2. Campaign Manager: Checks available sender accounts after rotation, assigns them to campaign
 3. Campaign Manager: Spawns Queue Module instances for each assigned sender (parallelization)